boyter/boyter.org/content/posts/my-personal-complaints-about-golang.md

 fmt.Println(toProcess)
 {{</highlight>}}

-The above creates a channel, and we then loop over our slice and put values into it.
-Then we spawn a go-routine for each CPU core that our OS reports and process that input, then we wait till its all done.
-A lot of code to digest.
+The above creates a channel, and then loops over the slice and puts values in it.
+Then we spawn a go-routine for each CPU core that our OS reports and process that input channel, then we wait till its all done.
+It is a lot of code to digest.

-Its not even how you should do it really because if your slice is very large you probably don't want to have a channel with a buffer of the same length, so you should actually spawn another go-routine to loop the slice and put those values into the channel and when finished it closes the channel.
-I have removed this because it make the code much longer and I want to approximate the basic idea.
+Its not even how you should this really because if your slice is very large you probably don't want to have a channel with a buffer of the same length, so you should actually spawn another go-routine to loop the slice and put those values into the channel and when finished close the channel.
+I have removed this because it made the code much longer and I want to approximate the basic idea.

 Here is roughly the same thing in Java.